===========================================================================

 What is smxi?

-smxi is an interactive script designed to help people maintain their systems.
-It supports Debian (Stable, Testing, and Sid) and true Debian based distros (sidux, AntiX, Mepis).
+smxi is an interactive tool designed to help people maintain their systems.
+It supports Debian (Stable, Testing, and Sid) and true Debian based distros (such as, but not limited to, AntiX, Aptosid, Epidemic, Linux Mint Debian [LMDE], Mepis).
 It does not support Ubuntu based distros because there are too many differences between Debian and Ubuntu.

 Smxi manual